Requirements for Obtaining the AES Designation

 1. Exam requirements

 To qualify for the AES designation, you must have completed, with a passing grade, the AFE1 and AFE2 exams offered by the Society of Financial Examiners.
-In addition, you must have completed, with a passing grade, the CISA exam offered by the Information Systems Audit & Control Association (ISACA), the international organization for IT professionals.
+In addition, you must have completed, with a passing grade, the NAIC System Proficiency exam and the CISA exam offered by the Information Systems Audit & Control Association (ISACA), the international organization for IT professionals.
 Visit www.isaca.org for further details.

 2. AES Exam requirement